 Power

-Power is rate of performing work.
-It is a measure of how much energy is created in each second that passes, the size of the force applied and the velocity at which it is applied.
+Power is the rate of work performed.
+It measures how much energy is created in each second that passes, the size of the force applied, and the velocity at which it is applied.

 • 1 Watt = 0.73756 ft/lb/sec = 6.12 kg/m/min